 Getting hold of a squat rack to lift weights helps individuals exercise safely.

 Gyms function to reap profits and try investing in equipment and machines that help garner memberships.
-So, there is little chance that gym owners invest money in buying multiple squat racks as not even 20% of gym-goers use the equipment to exercise.
+So, there is little chance that gym owners invest money in buying multiple squat racks as a limited amount of gym-goers use the squat rack.
+And also, a gym rack is expensive.

-Most people dislike working out on a squat rack as it is very hard to use, might be quite dangerous, and needs immense strength.
+Most people dislike working out on a squat rack as it is tough to use, might be quite dangerous, and needs immense strength.

 Besides people’s wishes, even gyms have their logic in abstaining from buying a squat rack.
 Firstly, these machines take up a larger footprint as they are huge and heavy.